 • An outboard fuel tank disconnect will not pass as a valve.

-Item 58 – Emergency steering.
+Item 58 – Emergency Steering.
 All vessels must have an effective means of steering in case of

 remote.